faisal-hameed/crypto-notary-service/README.md

 # Blockchain Backed Star Notary
 Star Notary service allows users to claim ownership of their favorite star in the night sky.
-Star Notary Service is provided to confirm:
+Star Notary Service is provided to make sure:
 1. Proof of existence
 2. Proof of ownership
+3. Security of assets

 ## Getting Started